-The Operations Division is responsible for overseeing the operation and maintenance of the City’s water distribution, wastewater (sewer) collection, stormwater, street and street lighting systems. ***For any service requests and inquiries, please submit via the City’s eGov Portal or by calling our 24/7/365 live-human Control Room at 305.673.7625***
+The Operations Division is responsible for overseeing the operation and maintenance of the City’s water distribution, wastewater (sewer) collection, stormwater, street and street lighting systems.
+Please make a service request by visiting the e-Gov portal or by calling our 24/7/365 live-human Control Room at 305.673.7625.

 Our Division’s responsibilities include maintaining: